fogfish/gurl/doc/user-guide.md

 d := gurl.Join(a, b, c)
 ```

-These rules of `Arrow` composition allow anyone to build a complex HTTP I/O scenario from small re-usable block.
+These rules of `Arrow` composition allow anyone to build a complex HTTP I/O scenario from a small reusable block.